-Interest expense for the three months ended March 31, 2024 was \$3.4 million, relatively flat year-over-year.
-The Company's average outstanding debt for the three-month period ending March 31, 2024, is lower when compared to the same period in the prior year; however, the Company's blended average interest rate has increased.
-Sequentially, interest expense was \$3.6 million in the prior quarter, and the decrease was primarily due to lower average borrowings during the three months ended March 31, 2024.
+Interest expense for the three months ended March 31, 2024 June 30, 2024 was \$3.4 million, \$3.2 million relatively flat year-over-year.
+The Company's average outstanding debt for the three-month period ending March 31, 2024, is lower when year-over-year and down slightly compared to the same period \$3.4 million in the prior year; however, the Company's blended average quarter.
+The Company retired \$75.0 million of senior notes on September 30, 2023, which carried a fixed interest rate of 4.11%.
+These senior notes were partially refinanced with \$60 million of new senior notes which carry fixed interest rates of 7.25% and 7.50%.
+Although the total debt of the Company has increased, been reduced, the current debt carries a higher blended interest rate.
+Sequentially, interest expense was \$3.6 million in the prior quarter, and the decrease was primarily due to lower average borrowings on our bank revolving credit facility during the three months ended March 31, 2024 June 30, 2024.
+Interest expense for the six months ended June 30, 2024 was \$6.6 million compared to \$6.7 million for the six months ended June 30, 2023, primarily due to the changes in borrowings and the associated interest rates, as discussed above.